 Applications to the ME

-Applications to the ME must be made through the Rutgers Graduate School New Brunswick.
+Applications to the ME must be made through the Rutgers School of Graduate Studies – New Brunswick.
 Usually the Graduate School New Brunswick requires a cumulative GPA of at least 3.0 on a 4.0 scale for admission to the ME.
 The GPA requirement may be waived for students who have significant work experience or other relevant experience.
 Students who have a cumulative GPA substantially below 3.0 (on a 4.0 scale) can apply to the Non-Degree program of study; after successfully completing four courses (with minimum grades) students can apply for a change of degree status to the ME.
 Further details are given under the Non-Degree program of study.
 Please note that International students cannot apply or enroll as Non-Degree students as Rutgers will not sponsor a Non-Degree student for a visa.

 For further information, please contact firstname.lastname@example.org